 A garage sale is still a great way to get rid of unwanted stuff around your house.
 We’ve put together a list of garage sale tips that can help you hold a successful garage sale.

 The best day to hold a garage sale depends on where you live.
 Many locations prefer one or both weekend days.
 Dates near the 1st or 15th when people get paid are also good.
-Peruse Craigslist in your area to find out what days and times of the week most garage sales are held.
+Peruse Craigslist or local classified ads in your area to find out what days and times of the week most garage sales are held.
 Also, some local governments require a permit to hold a garage sale and place restrictions on where you can post signs; be sure to check with your city hall before the sale to make sure you don’t get fined.

 Plan what you will do with leftover goods at the end of the sale.
 Some thrift stores offer pickup service, but it usually needs to be scheduled in advance.